 All Nighter is ideal for those days (or nights) when you want to apply your makeup and forget about it.
 While it might be easier said than done with oily skin, this waterproof setting powder is up for the job.
 It keeps your skin matte for up to 11 hours and stands its ground against sweat, tears, humidity, and rain.

-Where setting powders for oily skin are concerned, Laura Mercier's Translucent Loose Setting Powder is basically untouchable.
+Where setting powders for oily skin is concerned, Laura Mercier's Translucent Loose Setting Powder is basically untouchable.
 The loose, lightweight formula blends brilliantly into your skin, setting your foundation without smudging or streaking your makeup.
 However, if you're on a budget, Covergirl's Clean Professional Loose Finishing Powder is a solid choice.
 It controls shine, sets your makeup, and leaves you with a pro-level finish.

 What to Look For in a Setting Powder for Oily Skin